biplavpoudel/biplavpoudel/README.md

 ---

-🚀 About Me
+🚀 About Me:

 I'm passionate about creating intelligent systems that bridge the gap between machine learning and production infrastructure.
 Currently focused on integrating LLMs with developer tooling and building robust automation pipelines that scale.

 What I'm working on:

 * 🤖 Building agentic workflows with LangGraph, FastAPI, Ollama, and Gradio